-Evidence of student language use (student work samples and/or video evidence)
+Evidence of Student Language Use (student work samples and/or video evidence)

-- ► Multiple Criteria N/A for this rubric - ► AUTOMATIC 1 None
+► Multiple Criteria

+N/A for this rubric

 - The candidate explains and identifies evidence that the students used or attempted to use the language function AND one additional language demand (vocabulary and/or symbols, syntax, or discourse).
-Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the students used the vocabulary in their work."
+Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement that, for example, "As seen in the work samples, the students used the vocabulary as they analyzed data."
 The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary and also explicitly incorporated both data and science concepts (the two components of analysis identified) in their analyses.
-Student 3 used a mixture of vocabulary and everyday language in the analysis.
-There were clear references to data, but the references to concepts could only be inferred, so he needs more work on using science concepts in writing the analysis section of his lab report."
+Student 3 used a mixture of vocabulary and everyday language in the analysis."